sorinacizer/ToDo-app/README.md

 # TO DO app

 ### This is a ToDo app that records all the daily tasks.
-In this app you can enter your task with deadlines and also the status.
+In this application you can register tasks with specific deadlines and also the status of them.
+This tasks are saved in DataBase(SQLite3).
+With the button "Sort by date", you can see the tasks in chronological order.

 #### GitHub url:
 > https://github.com/sorinacizer/ToDo-app